How to ensure a more sustainable business travel

-Many airlines and travel companies offer carbon offset programs that allow travelers to offset the carbon emissions of their trips.
-There are several third-party organizations specializing in carbon offsetting, such as Carbonfund.org and TerraPass.
+Many airlines and travel companies offer carbon offset programmes that allow travellers to offset the carbon emissions of their trips.
+There are several third-party organisations specialising in carbon offsetting, such as Carbonfund.org and TerraPass.

-When planning business trips, choose sustainable activities that support local communities and minimize environmental impact.
+When planning business trips, choose sustainable activities that support local communities and minimise environmental impact.

-For example, your business could organize a volunteer event or team-building activity that supports local nonprofits or environmental organizations.
+For example, your business could organise a volunteer event or team-building activity that supports local nonprofits or environmental organisations.
 Additionally, you could choose sustainability tours or activities that promote sustainable tourism, such as hiking, biking or kayaking.

 In addition to adopting sustainable travel practices, you can also embrace sustainable habits in your day-to-day operations.
-This can include reducing paper waste by using digital documents and implementing recycling programs.
+This can include reducing paper waste by using digital documents and implementing recycling programmes.